 We suggest that you list down all functions and identify where automation is necessary.
-Categorise these functions based on their importance and simplicity so you know what to work on first.
-Once you've chosen the first function to improve, automate where necessary, check the results, validate them, and only when you're satisfied move on to the next function.
+Categorise these functions based on their importance and simplicity, so you know what to work on first.
+Once you’ve chosen the first function to improve, automate where necessary, check the results, validate them, and only when you’re satisfied move on to the next function.
 Remember that you need to perform multiple tests in various scenarios to find out all possible problems and solve them before you roll it out.

 4. Make It Simple and Repeatable

 Automation does not have to be a complicated thing.
 Look for how simply it can be done.
-Keeping it simple will prevent breakdowns and also reduce downtime.
+Keeping it simple will prevent breakdowns and reduce downtime.
 Having a complicated process in place will only increase the chance of something going wrong and increase maintenance time.
 If there is a breakdown, it will be relatively difficult to fix.
 Think in simple terms when thinking of automating.
-This will help you prepare better for times when there is an outage with your process be it machinery, employee or software breakdown.
+This will help you prepare better for times when there is an outage with your process, be it machinery, employee or software breakdown.

 5. Streamline the Assignment and Communication of Tasks

-For automation to work, you have to make sure that the task management and communication are streamlined.
+For automation to work, you must make sure that the task management and communication are streamlined.
 If tasks are assigned without much thought or conveyed carelessly, there is bound to be a failure.
 This could be a lack of communication or miscommunication.
 A proper system that will send out the work to the parties involved must be in the place.

 6. Build Specialised Teams